kth-step/HolBA/README.md

 # Software versions

 - HOL4 commit: `d0a474d1d1cba7c32acb6056a6288c44c2f1a75b`
-- PolyML (e.g. standard Ubuntu) 5.6
+- PolyML (e.g. current polyml version packaged for Ubuntu, 5.7.1)

 # How to compile